Friday 22 May 2020

 Lockdown has given many of us a great excuse to pause and a lot of time to look at our lives and assess whether we are satisfied with them.
 I'm lucky that I'm happy with so much of my life as I've spent the last six or seven years spending time in prayer and reflection to ensure I am using my time as I feel God wants me to.

 What this period has done for me is to make me reflect on my overall health again and realise that change must happen.
 I'm not happy being so overweight and it's about more than just how I look.
 Being 46 and having all this excess weight is causing me to have many other issues, such as carpal tunnel in my hands, urinary incontinence, unexplained pain in the ball of my foot, asthma, menorrhagia (excessive menstrual bleeding) and serious calf pain when I exercise.
+As we age also, it becomes more important to know how our body works.
+For example, some women consider using progesterone tablets to help manage symptoms associated with hormonal changes.

 So, I'm making changes and figured I'd share them as every middle-aged woman (I hate writing that, have I really reached that stage already?) should be looking after her whole health.